paulross/svfsc/docs/Sphinx/source/introduction.rst

     # the SVF then you can read directly from the SVF.

 The basic operation is to check if the ``SVF`` has data, if not then get it and write that data to the SVF.
-Then you can read directly.
+Then read directly:
-For example:

 .. code-block:: python

         if not svf.has_data(file_position, length):
             for read_position, read_length in svf.need(file_position, length):
-                # Somehow get data as a bytes object at (read_position, read_length)...
+                # Somehow get the data as a bytes object at (read_position, read_length)...
+                # This could be a GET request to a remote file.
+                # Then...
                 svf.write(read_position, data)
         # Now read directly
         svf.read(file_position, length)